UK International Salsa Congress

-UK International Salsa Congress is a Salsa Congress, organised since 2002 by Salsa UK.
+UK International Salsa Congress is a Salsa Congress, organized since 2002 by Salsa UK.
 The first 5 events were held at Butlins holiday camp in Bognor Regis on the South Coast of England.

-The event takes place over a weekend with a showcase of international salsa talesalsa talent each evening, followed by a salsa party and after-party through the night.
-During the Saturday and Sunday daytimes, International and well-respected domestic salsa instructors teach workshops at all levels from beginner to Master classes for the most advanced dancers.
+The event takes place over a weekend with a showcase of international salsa talent each evening, followed by a salsa party and after-party through the night.
+During the daytime on Saturdays and Sundays, international and domestic salsa instructors conduct workshops for salsa dancers of all skill levels.

 Venue Change

 2007 saw a change of venue to the Bournemouth International Centre (BIC) where the 6th UK International Salsa Congress was held between 12 & 14 October.
 There are many UK Salsa Congresses.
-Each has its flavour, among which is Teesside Festival UK.
+Each has its flavor, among which is Teesside Festival UK.